rylincoln/developer.fulcrumapp.com/_data-events/reference/currentlocation.md

 layout: default
 section: data_events
 title: "CURRENTLOCATION"
-description: "Returns a location object containing metadata about the user&#39;s current location, not the record&#39;s location."
+description: "Returns a location object containing metadata about the user&#39;s current location.
+This location may be different than the record location."
 category: section
 permalink: /data-events/reference/currentlocation/
 ---